ArSl-Translator/arsl-translator/README.md

 - The assisted user sees **Simplify** under incoming messages from the helper.
 - Both users can tap the sparkle button beside the message composer to generate context suggestions.
 - The assistant responds in the same language as the message when `language=auto`.
+- The AI settings sheet lets the user choose **Online** or **Offline**.
+- The app does not bundle the 941 MB GGUF inside the APK.
+Users download it only if they want local AI.
+- Download progress is resumable.
+Partial `.tmp` files are kept, resumed with HTTP range requests, retried after connection drops, and verified with SHA-256 before Offline AI is enabled.
+- The AI settings and download status strings are localized through Android resources, so Arabic/English follows the phone language.

 Runtime flow: